mattwong91/fs-journal/notes/02-css.md

 `footer > div{}` will select all `<div>` elements within the footer element

 use `@media` rules for breakpointing images.
 Define media rules at the bottom of the stylesheet

+`user-select: none` makes it so text is not able to be highlighted